RobKokochak/robks-personal-site/src/content/blog/getting-the-most-out-of-a-cs-degree.md

 a positive feedback loop into other value creating sources.
 One good example is having a polished and refined resume.
 By making your resume bulletproof, you increase your chances of landing a job by a certain percentage for each job you apply to.
-Another is having a strong, healthy network - by making friends with other engineers, you open up pathways to employment in the future as everyone's networks grow.
+Another is having a strong, healthy network - by making friends with other engineers, you open up pathways to employment in the future as everyone's network grows.

 As a college student, you must budget your time carefully.
 This means prioritizing the things that are most relevant to you and your goals, and accepting that you won't be able to excel in everything that's expected of you.